ItamarTati/ItamarTati/README.md

 ## 💻 Software Engineer | Backend & DevOps | ex Top 500 Gamer

 🚀 I'm a backend-focused software engineer passionate about building scalable systems, APIs, and infrastructure that power real-world applications.
-🎮 Fun fact: I play a lot of video games and was ranked in the **Top 500** Overwatch (Highest Rank Possible).
+🎮 Fun fact: I play a lot of video games and was ranked in the **Top 500** Overwatch players (Highest Rank Possible).

 ---